Skip to contents

 For method "cr", a binary exposure vector.
 For categorical exposures, must be a factor or character vector.

-The value representing the control group.
+For binary exposures, the value representing the reference group (typically the control group).
 If not provided, it is automatically detected.

 ...